 If you’re a US citizen, green card holder, or US/Honduran dual citizen, and you have been living in Honduras but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

 If you spend at least three months in a year in Honduras, you are considered a resident for tax purposes.
-Honduran income tax rates are relatively low, with a progressive scale up to 25%.
+Honduran income tax rates are relatively low, ranging from 0% to 25%.
 Residents are taxed on their worldwide income.
 Capital gains are taxed as income.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Honduras that you contact a US expat tax specialist.